-- earned and accrued base salary, bonus, vacation time and other benefits; - monthly salary continuation payments for a period of 24 months from the effective date of the release required to be provided as a condition to receiving these payments; - in lieu of the Targeted Incentive Bonus (as defined in the employment agreement), a bonus payment in the amount of one hundred percent (100%) of his then-current base salary, payable in one lump sum after the effective date of the release required to be provided as a condition to receiving this payment; - health insurance coverage, subject to cost sharing, for 12 months following the effective date of the release required to be provided as a condition to receiving this coverage; and - immediate vesting of all outstanding unvested options previously granted to him.
+- earned and accrued base salary, bonus, vacation time and other benefits; - monthly salary continuation payments for a period of 24 months from the effective date of the release required to be provided as a condition to receiving these payments; - in lieu of the Targeted Incentive Bonus (as defined in the employment agreement), a bonus payment in the amount of one hundred percent (100%) of his then-current base salary, payable in one lump sum after the effective date of the release required to be provided as a condition to receiving this payment; - health insurance coverage, subject to cost sharing, for 12 months following the effective date of the release required to be provided as a condition to receiving this coverage; and - · immediate vesting of all outstanding unvested options and any time-based restricted stock units previously granted to him.

-If any of our named executive officers, other than our chief executive officer and Dr. Patou, (i) is terminated for any reason other than for "cause," or (ii) terminates his or her employment for "good reason," then such executive officer will be entitled to:
+If any of our named executive officers, other than our chief executive officer, (i) is terminated for any reason other than for "cause," or (ii) terminates his or her employment for "good reason," then such executive officer will be entitled to:

-- earned and accrued base salary, bonus, vacation time and other benefits; - monthly salary continuation payments for a period of nine months from the effective date of the release required to be provided as a condition to receiving these payments; - health insurance coverage, subject to cost sharing, for 12 months following the effective date of the release required to be provided as a condition to receiving this coverage; and - immediate vesting of the portion of such executive officer's outstanding unvested options that would have become vested during the ninemonth period following the date of termination.
+- earned and accrued base salary, bonus, vacation time and other benefits; - monthly salary continuation payments for a period of nine months from the effective date of the release required to be provided as a condition to receiving these payments; - health insurance coverage, subject to cost sharing, for 12 months following the effective date of the release required to be provided as a condition to receiving this coverage; and

+• immediate vesting of the portion of such executive officer's outstanding unvested options and any time-based restricted stock units that would have become vested during the nine-month period following the date of termination.

-If, within 30 days prior to, or 12 months following, a "change of control," any of our named executive officers, other than our chief executive officer and Dr. Patou, (i) is terminated for any reason other than for "cause," or (ii) terminates his or her employment during the agreement term for "good reason," then such executive officer will be entitled to:
+If, within 30 days prior to, or 12 months following, a "change of control," any of our named executive officers, other than our chief executive officer, (i) is terminated for any reason other than for "cause," or (ii) terminates his or her employment during the agreement term for "good reason," then such executive officer will be entitled to:

-- earned and accrued base salary, bonus, vacation time and other benefits; - monthly salary continuation payments for a period of 12 months from the effective date of the release required to be provided as a condition to receiving these payments; - in lieu of the Targeted Incentive Bonus (as defined in the employment agreement), a bonus payment in the amount of thirty percent (30%) of such executive officer's then-current base salary, payable in one lump sum after the effective date of the release required to be provided as a condition to receiving this payment; - health insurance coverage, subject to cost sharing, for 12 months following the effective date of the release required to be provided as a condition to receiving this coverage; and - · immediate vesting of all outstanding unvested options previously granted to such executive officer.
+- earned and accrued base salary, bonus, vacation time and other benefits; - monthly salary continuation payments for a period of 12 months from the effective date of the release required to be provided as a condition to receiving these payments; - in lieu of the Targeted Incentive Bonus (as defined in the employment agreement), a bonus payment in the amount of a certain percentage of such executive officer's then-current base salary (30% for Mr. Scibetta, 25% for Ms. Williams, and 40% for each of Drs.
+Braunstein and Jones), payable in one lump sum after the effective date of the release required to be provided as a condition to receiving this payment; - health insurance coverage, subject to cost sharing, for 12 months following the effective date of the release required to be provided as a condition to receiving this coverage; and - immediate vesting of all outstanding unvested options and any time-based restricted stock units previously granted to such executive officer.